LOWER BACK PAIN / SCIATICA THERAPY IN DUBAI

-Lower back pain is one of the common reasons people miss work or go to the doctor and it is a leading cause of disability worldwide.
-Most of the people feel lower back at least once in their life.
+Lower back pain / Sciatica is one of the common reasons people miss work or go to the doctor and it is a leading cause of disability worldwide.
+Most people feel lower back at least once in their life.

-It may be described as a number of ways, such as sharp shooting or dull or throbbing, comes and goes, constant, or intermittent.
-A muscle strain is a common cause of mechanical back pain as are facet joints and annular tears in discs.
-It can result from injury, sports activity, and some types of medical conditions.
+back pain / Sciatica may be described in a number of ways, such as sharp shooting or dull or throbbing, comes and goes, constant, or intermittent.
+A muscle strain is a common cause of mechanical back pain as are facet joints and annular tears in discs. back pain / Sciatica can result from injury, sports activity, and some types of medical conditions.
 Lower back pain can affect people of any age, for different reasons.
 As people get older, they will become more susceptible to developing lower back pain and it is due to factors such as previous occupation for example prolonged sitting posture and degenerative disk disease.
 Lower back pain may be linked to the bony lumbar spine, discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, abdominal and pelvic internal organs, lower back muscles, and the skin around the lumbar area.

-There are so many conditions which can cause back pain with some different type of symptoms, causes, and diagnosis.
+There are so many conditions which can cause back pain / Sciatica with some different type of symptoms, causes, and diagnosis.
 In this article we will discuss some of them, these are as follows:

 In this condition, there is the narrowing or tightening of the openings between the bones in your spine.
 These small openings in between vertebral bodies are called the foramen.
 Nerves pass through the foramen from your spinal cord out to the rest of your body.
 When the foramen becomes narrow, the nerve roots passing through them can impinge.
 A pinched nerve leads to pain, numbness, and weakness in the part of the body the nerve serves, which is called radiculopathy.
 Spinal stenosis and pinched nerves are quite common among middle-aged people, in fact around 50% of all middle-aged and older people have some kind of spinal stenosis and pinched nerves.
 But not every person with foraminal stenosis will experience symptoms.
 Some people may have symptoms that come and go.
 You can’t prevent spinal stenosis, but staying physically active and maintaining a healthy weight can help reduce your risk.
 Practicing good posture and technique when sitting, playing sports, exercising, and lifting heavy objects can also help prevent injury to your back and which can reduce the risk of developing spinal stenosis.

-- Bilateral pain and paresthesia in back, buttocks, thighs, calves, and feet.
+- Bilateral pain and paresthesia in the back, buttocks, thighs, calves, and feet.

 - Pain decreases in spinal flexion and an increase in extension.